Securing accommodation in Malta is relatively straightforward, and you'll likely find good-quality housing to suit your lifestyle and budget.

 There are various kinds of accommodation in Malta, including apartments, villas, townhouses and maisonettes.
 Maisonettes are similar to apartments, but have a private entrance rather than the shared entrances typical of apartment blocks.

-Maltese townhouses are either new or old.
+Maltese townhouses vary and tend to be either fairly old or newer builds.
 Older stone townhouses usually have numerous floors and have traditional features such as patterned tiles, wooden floors and stone arches.
-The new townhouses, or terraced housing, have a more contemporary style.
+The new townhouses have a more contemporary style.

-The house of character is a distinctly Maltese building.
-It is common in rural areas and small villages.
+The "house of character" is a distinctly Maltese building common in rural areas and small villages.
 These typically have thick, unpainted stone walls, a central courtyard and sometimes even a well.
 Three- and four-bedroom houses are the norm, with some dating back to the 17th century.
 Supply is limited, although there are newer houses that replicate this traditional style with a modern twist.

 Finding accommodation in Malta